The Best Things to Do in Thassos in Winter

 No more crowds or queues on your way.
 Just you and the streets of Limenas.

 Winter is also a great time to explore the archaeological sites scattered around the capital.
-And the best thing: there is no more dizzying heat to annoy you.

 You can stroll around during daylight and don’t mind the sun.
 That would be unthinkable during summer.